kdakan/efql/README.md

 # EFQL - A generic data querying library that builds on top of Entity Framework Core
 How to build a generic data querying library (efql) on top of Entity Framework Core, with similar functionality to GraphQL (including nested field/collection selection and nested field filtering), but without implementing a GraphQL backend.

-(Work in progress, soon will be adding the tutorial content and the accompanying code)
+(Work in progress, soon will be adding the tutorial content and the accompanying code, for both the library and usage examples)

 ## 1. Exploring the generic data querying library (efql) we will be building
 ## 2. Func<>, Expression<Func<>> (Lambda expressions), and expression tree basics